About Us

 About The Founder

 Since 2018, Riffath has spearheaded numerous regional and national events, including capacity-building summits, workshops, and career guidance sessions, impacting over 10,000 youth and students across Ghana and abroad.
-Noteworthy venues include the University of Plymouth-UK, RVS Institute of Management Studies and Research-India, University of Ghana, University of Education, Winneba, Islamic University College, Methodist University, Ghana, Valley View University, University of Media, Art and Communications, Ghana Communication Technology University, University of Professional Studies, Accra, Africa University College of Communications, Lakeside University College, Design & Technology Institute, and many more.
+Noteworthy institutions include the University of Plymouth-UK, RVS Institute of Management Studies and Research-India, University of Ghana, University of Education, Winneba, Islamic University College, Methodist University, Ghana, Valley View University, University of Media, Art and Communications (UniMAC-GIJ), Ghana Communication Technology University, University of Professional Studies, Accra, Africa University College of Communications, Lakeside University College, Design & Technology Institute, and many more.

-Riffath has also been invited as a guest speaker at various prestigious events, including the ‘Strategic Business Forum 2022.
-And the launch of Integrity Leaders of Change Ghana.
+Riffath has also been invited as a guest speaker at various industry events, including the Industry-Academia Round-table 2025, Ghana-Nigeria Start-up Exchange 2025, Global NGO Founders Conference 2024, Ghana Events Summit 2023, Strategic Business Forum 2022, and the launch of Integrity Leaders of Change Ghana.
 Additionally, he has actively contributed to industry-based initiatives such as the launch of the “Knowledge Bank” by the Ghana India Trade Advisory Chamber – International Foundation and the Global Africa Trade Advisory Chamber in Accra, Ghana.

 Who We Are